Ranked! The 10 Championship players we’re most excited to see this season

 The attacking midfielder had already established himself as one of the best players in League One during his time at Gillingham, but last year’s move to Blackburn lifted his performances to another level.
 Signed for just £750,000, that fee was soon made to seem a snip as he registered 18 goals and 11 assists in 45 appearances during a memorable debut season.

 Full of energy and endeavour, Dack also boasts technical ability and can play on either flank or through the middle.
-This will be his first taste of Championship football, but the reigning League One Player of the Year has nothing to fear.
+This will be his first taste of Championship football, but the reigning League One Player of the Year has nothing to fear and some sparkling performances in pre-season bode well for the season to come.
+The 24-year-old will be pivotal to Rovers’ hopes of success as they look to build on the momentum they’ve gained under Tony Mowbray.

 3. Gil Dias (Nottingham Forest)

-With an influx of Portuguese players amid the looming influence of Jorge Mendes, Nottingham Forest seem intent on taking the Wolves route to promotion.
-Having made 11 new signings, they’ve been installed as one of the bookmakers’ favourites to win the league.
+With an influx of Portuguese players, and the looming influence of Jorge Mendes, Nottingham Forest seem intent on taking the Wolves route to promotion.
+Having made 11 new signings, they’ve been installed as one of the favourites to win the league by bookmakers and were impressive in a 2-0 over Bournemouth in their final pre-season friendly.

-Of the many incomings, Dias stands out as the most exciting.
-The 21-year-old winger signed for Monaco in 2015 but has spent much of his time on loan elsewhere, including Rio Ave and Fiorentina.
-The Portuguese has already displaced Joe Lolley, who finished the campaign strongly, and his trickery adds another dimension to Forest’s attack.
+Of the many arrivals, Gil Dias stands out as the most exciting.
+The 21-year-old Portuguese winger signed for Monaco in 2015 but has spent much of his time on loan elsewhere, including Rio Ave and Fiorentina.
+He has already displaced Joe Lolley, who finished the campaign strongly, and his trickery adds another dimension to Forest’s attack.
+They also have the option to make the deal permanent if Dias continues to impress.

 2. Mason Mount (Derby)